jedeschaud/ct_icp/readme.md

 It is integrated with the python project **[pyLiDAR-SLAM](https://github.com/Kitware/pyLiDAR-SLAM)** which gives access to more datasets.
 **pyLiDAR-SLAM** requires the installation of the python binding for **CT-ICP** (see below).

+# News

+#### [14/01/2022] ROS Plugin on branch `dev`
+> We introduce the ROS plugin on branch dev, it is still experimental.
+Significant changes in branch `dev` were made compared to `master`, thus to obtain the same results as presented in our paper use please use branch `master`.

 # Installation

 ##### Ubuntu